xuai99/PropertyProject/README.md

 Final year Project development, Coventry CU/INTI

+Databased uses is SQLlite and Google Library to get property location.

 Project Objective

 •	Enables landowner to made and manage multiple property information and able to handle multiple housing analysis such as